HELPLINE 0870 185 1840

-CONTESTED PROBATE SOLICITOR - DISPUTED WILLS
+CONTESTED PROBATE SOLICITOR - WILL DISPUTES - UK LEGAL ADVICE

 Validity ~ Legal claims for disputed probate issued in a court of law are increasing, particularly for home made or DIY kit wills.
 A disputed will can be challenged by a contested probate solicitor on behalf of a potential beneficiary in a court of law and may be held to be invalid if it fails to satisfy legal requirements which include:-